Vietnam Huey (and Cobra) Rotor Chain Bracelet

 “My father gave me one of these bracelets he made in Vietnam.
 His and my bracelet has been lost for a long time.”

-By Travis Lind Thornton
+Submitted by Travis Lind Thornton